eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 - **4 bit Samples**: Includes five short drum samples on MIDI Channel 10, with an option to add or replace them using the included Python script.

-- **Programming and MIDI Mode**: Use the toggle switch to switch between MIDI mode and programming mode.
+- **Programming and MIDI Mode**: Use the toggle switch to switch between MIDI mode and programming mode (PGM/MIDI).
 Programming mode is for flashing new code.

 ## CC
 Pitch Wheel - Pitch Bend